-Recently, I was stuck in a situation where I got a table with a primary key value but not auto-increment.
-However, if the table holds thousands of records in that case determining the next ID value for the INSERT operation is quite difficult.
+Recently, I was stuck in a situation where I had a table with a primary key value but no auto-increment.
+However, if the table holds thousands of records, adding the next ID value for the INSERT operation is quite difficult.

-To resolve this situation in SQL Server, we can create a trigger that will fetch the maximum ID value.
-After this, it will increment the ID value for the next insert operation.
+To resolve this situation in SQL Server, we can create a trigger that fetches the maximum ID value and increments the ID value for the next insert operation.
+Let’s get started to see how to get auto increment ID in SQL Server.

-In this section, we will discuss how to create a SQL Server trigger to increment ID value automatically.
-For this illustration, we will use the tblUSAStates table which does not have the auto-increment id column.
+In this section, we will discuss how to create a SQL Server trigger to increment the ID value automatically.
+For this, we will use the tblUSAStates table, which does not have the auto-increment ID column.

 Here is the Transact-SQL code to create the tblUSAStates table and insert some records in it.